qlt777/cityCorpFirstPhysicalStore/README.md

 ## Steps

-**Part 1: Implement the Haversine Formula**
+**Part 1: Implementing the Haversine Formula**

-To begin, we need to create a Python function that converts latitude and longitude coordinates into distances using the Haversine formula.
-You can find details of this formula [here](https://www.movable-type.co.uk/scripts/latlong.html).
-This function should use appropriate trigonometric functions, such as `atan2`.
-It's essential to test this function with known values to ensure accuracy.
-You can use the online tool provided in the link above to verify your implementation.
+To kick off this project, I needed to create a Python function capable of converting latitude and longitude coordinates into distances using the Haversine formula.
+I found detailed information about this formula on a [helpful webpage](https://www.movable-type.co.uk/scripts/latlong.html).
+For the implementation, I utilized suitable trigonometric functions, including atan2.
+To ensure the accuracy of my function, I performed rigorous testing using known values.
+I even used the online tool provided in the link above to validate my implementation.

-**Part 2: Calculate Estimated Income**
+**Part 2: Calculating Estimated Income**

-Once we have the distance calculation function ready, we will use it to calculate the estimated income for each store location and type of customer (Men, Women, Children).
-To do this, we will need a file, such as "AccountLocation.xlsx" (or "Backup.xlsx" if the former is unavailable).
-Ensure that you convert latitude and longitude values from the file into floating-point numbers.
+With the distance calculation function ready, the next step was to estimate the income for each store location, considering different customer types (Men, Women, Children).
+I relied on data from an Excel file, "AccountLocation.xlsx" (or "Backup.xlsx" if the former wasn't available).
+It was crucial to convert latitude and longitude values from this file into floating-point numbers.
+The code for this part encompassed the following steps:
-The code should:
-- Read the location and type-based values from the Excel file.
+1. Reading location and type-based values from the Excel file.
-- Calculate the probability of each customer visiting each store location based on distance.
+2. Calculating the probability of a customer visiting each store location based on the distance.
-- Multiply the value by the type for each location by the probability of a customer visiting that location.
+3. Multiplying the value by the customer type for each location by the probability of a customer visiting that location.
-- Sum the income estimates over all customer accounts.
+4. Summing up the income estimates over all customer accounts.
-The result should be saved in a file called "Income.xlsx," where each row represents a possible store location from "locations.xlsx."
-The first column should contain the location name, and columns two to four should contain the estimated income for Men, Women, and Children, respectively.
+5. The final result was stored in a file named "Income.xlsx."
+In this file, each row represented a possible store location from the "locations.xlsx" data.
+The first column contained the location name, while columns two to four held the estimated income for Men, Women, and Children, respectively.

-**Part 3: Find Optimal Store Locations**
+**Part 3: Finding Optimal Store Locations**

-To maximize total estimated income, we need to ensure that the three stores are located in different places.
-You can achieve this by:
+To maximize the total estimated income, it was vital to ensure that the three stores were strategically placed in different areas.
+I accomplished this task by:
-- Reading the "Income.xlsx" file to get the income estimates for each store location.
+1. Reading the "Income.xlsx" file to access the income estimates for each store location.
-- Implementing a strategy (e.g., greedy algorithm or optimization algorithm) to select three distinct store locations that maximize the total estimated income.
+2. Implementing a selection strategy, which could be a greedy algorithm or an optimization algorithm.
+This strategy aimed to choose three distinct store locations that would maximize the total estimated income.
-- Printing a message to the console indicating where the three stores should be located for maximum income.
+3. Finally, I printed a message to the console indicating the optimal locations for the three stores to achieve the highest income.

 ## Summary